Capability Brown's Unfinished Garden

 Bunny Guinness travels across England to some of Capability Brown's finest landscapes to understand what he might have created had his plan of creating his own garden borne fruit.

 Capability Brown is known as the founder of landscape design.
-Three hundred years ago he created some of the most magnificent landscapes in England.
-He travelled the length and breadth of the country, improving more than 200 of the greatest estates in the land, for some of the most influential people in the 18th century.
+In the 1700s, he created some of the most magnificent landscapes in England.
+He travelled the length and breadth of the country, improving more than 200 of the greatest estates in the land for some of the most influential people of the 18th century.

 Landscape designer and Gardeners' Question Time regular Bunny Guinness travels across England to some of Capability's finest landscapes - Blenheim, Burghley, Milton Abbey and Castle Ashby - to understand what he might have created.
 Rediscovering plans and letters, and using the latest technology, Capability Brown's unfinished garden is brought to life.